javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 Now let's intercept writing as well.

-Let's say we want a numbers-only array.
+Let's say we want an array exclusively for numbers.
 If a value of another type is added, there should be an error.

-The `set` trap triggers when a property is written: `set(target, property, value, receiver)`
+The `set` trap triggers when a property is written.

+`set(target, property, value, receiver)`:

 - `target` -- is the target object, the one passed as the first argument to `new Proxy`,
 - `property` -- property name,